jsiegenthaler/hueget/README.md

 An [alternative unoffical reference](http://www.burgestrand.se/hue-api/), somewhat outdated, also exists.

-# Finding your Light or Group ids
+# Finding your Light, Group or Sensor ids
 You need to know the light id or the group id of the light or group you wish to control.
 Go to http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/lights respectively http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/groups.
 You will see a JSON responce that looks like this (truncated here for brevity, only lights is shown.
 Groups is similar):
 ```